 - Wasteful workflows

 - I've actually encountered cases in which people print documents "for the record," file one copy, and attach another to a package to be passed to the next stage of processing in another department, where it's scanned "for the record."
 We like to believe that such cases are rare, but they do exist.
-Even when all stages are electronic, the steps don't make sense from a whole-organization perspective.
+Even when all stages are electronic, the steps might not make sense from a whole-organization perspective.
 When organizational processes have wasteful steps, the real problem isn't the process or the boring work it creates.
 Rather, it's a failure of organizational leaders to see the organization as a whole.

 - Cost management